TTPD seek help finding suspect in identity-theft start-up business

 TEXARKANA, Texas (KTAL/KMSS) Texarkana Texas police are looking for a woman who they believe may be involved in an identity theft start-up business.

-Crystal Flanagan won the top spot in the TTPD's Felony Friday pageant, after police say she's being stubborn about coming to talk with them.
+Crystal Flanagan was TTPD’s Felony Friday candidate, after police said she’s being stubborn about coming to talk with them.

 In late May, armed with a search warrant, Texarkana Texas police visited a hotel room in which Flanagan reportedly was staying on Stateline Avenue in Texarkana.

-Unfortunately, Flanigan wasn't come when they called, though with warrant in hand, they found a plethora of tools used to execute identity thefts.
-Copies of different peoples' Social Security cards and driver licenses, more than 250 stolen blank checks, credit card reader and printers, things like that.
+Flanagan wasn’t there when police came, though with warrant in hand, they found a number of tools used to execute identity thefts.
+Copies of different peoples’ Social Security cards and driver licenses, more than 250 stolen blank checks, credit card reader and printers and more.

 Although, Texarkana police say Flanigan knows they would like to visit with her, she has been reluctant to have that conversation, repeatedly refused to come sit down with them.

-Now they can't find her at all, but if anyone else does, please give TAPD officers a call at 903-798-3116 or just ring up Texarkana Area Crime Stoppers at 903-793-STOP.
+Now they can’t find her at all, but if anyone else does, please give TTPD officers a call at 903-798-3116 or just ring up Texarkana Area Crime Stoppers at 903-793-STOP.

 Stay up to date with the latest news and weather by downloading the Arklatexhomepage News App from the App Store or Google Play.